 Virginia closing costs calculator

-In Virginia, you should expect to pay around 0.9% of your home's final sale price in closing costs — although your exact charges will vary based on your home's value, local fees, and your arrangements with the buyer.
+Your closing costs will ultimately vary based on your home's value, local fees, and negotiations with your buyer.

-Use this Virginia closing costs calculator to see how much money will come out of your proceeds at closing — and how much you'll take home after the sale.
+Use this Virginia closing costs calculator to better understand how much money you'll actually take home after closing.

 How to save on Virginia closing costs

-While closing costs aren't typically the biggest expense for sellers in Virginia, you do have some options to help you pay less, if possible.
+Although closing costs aren't usually the biggest expense for sellers in Virginia, there are a few things you can do to reduce these fees.

 Negotiate for the buyer to pay

-Competition among buyers is fierce in these market conditions, so they're typically more willing to make concessions so you'll accept their offer on your Virginia home.
+Buyers expect fierce competition in these market conditions, so they might compromise on certain fees so you'll accept their offer on your Virginia home.

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Virginia, real estate commission costs an average of $19,526 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Virginia, real estate commission costs an average of $19,990 — that's usually more expensive than the rest of your closing costs combined!

-Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $5,861 on a median-priced home in Virginia!
+Luckily, you can save big by selling with a Clever agent.
+With listing fees of just $3,000 or 1%, you'll save an average of $5,974 on a median-priced home in Virginia.

 Frequently asked questions